Before we can act, we need to understand ...

 The Space Between Us

 Communication is how we share ourselves in this epic conversation called life.
 You are invited to develop this life-giving skill at The Space Between Us, a three-day experience that will transform the way you communicate at home, at work, and in the world.
-Classes meet 9:00 AM - 3:30 PM, Tuesday through Thursday.
-See upcoming dates and register »
+Classes are held from 9 am to 3:30 pm at the church, Tuesday, Wednesday and Thursday.
+See all dates and register »

 Sacred Ground: A Dialogue on Race and Faith

 Sacred Ground is a film- and readings-based dialogue series on race, grounded in faith.
 Small groups are invited to walk through chapters of America’s history of race and racism, while weaving in threads of family story, economic class, and political and regional identity.
-Two new groups will begin September 2021.
-Learn more and register here »
+Learn more »

 Legacy and Justice pilgrimage